bagder/emails/README.md

 - Random weirdness

-To the best of my knowledge, none of these emails were sent ironic or as jokes.
+To the best of my knowledge, none of these emails were sent ironically or as jokes.

 ## Start here